miguelwicht/Laravel-Docker-Jenkins-Test/readme.md

 There are multiple docker-compose.yml files: a base file, one for development and one for production.
 The one for development and production are mainly used to configure different volume mounts.
 In development for example the ```web/html``` directory is mounted into the container so that code changes can take effect without having to export a new image or restart the container.

-### The \_data directory

-This directory will be used to store data that should persist the container life-cycle.
-Databases and user created files are a good example.
-Directories in ```_data``` should match the services in docker-compose.yml.

 ### Custom php.ini settings
 php.ini settings can be overwritten in ```/web/php.ini```.
 The container has to be rebuild for this to take effect.